• Skip to main content

 This mile-high croissant bake is covered in strawberry and chocolate goodness.
 And best of all: It requires just 15 minutes of prep time the night before.

-How to make this croissant french toast
+How to make croissant french toast

 First, prepare the batter and add your ingredients to your dish.